What is Agile Testing?

 Why Need of Innovations in the Age of Agile Testing?

-Global Recession/Economic downtime effect
+Global Recession/Economic Downtime Effect

-Current Events are not Current Trends –
+Current Events are not Current Trends:

-When global downturns hit, there is certain inevitability to their impact on information technology and Finance Sectors.
+When global downturns hit, there is a certain inevitability to their impact on information technology and Finance Sectors.
 Customers become more reluctant in giving software business.
 Some customers are withdrawing their long-term projects and some customers using the opportunities in quoting the low price.

 Many projects that dragged much longer than expected and cost more than planned.
-So, Companies started to explore how “Agile with different flavours” can help their Enterprises more reliably deliver software quickly and iteratively.
+So, Companies started to explore how “Agile with different flavors” can help their Enterprises more reliably deliver software quickly and iteratively.
 The roles and responsibilities of Test Managers/Test Architects become more important in implementing Agile Projects.

 Innovations are increasingly being fueled by the needs of the testing society at large.